Quinnybob/sparse-depth-transformer/README.md

-# 🔀 SparseDepthTransformer: Per-Token Dynamic Depth Routing for Efficient Transformers
+# SparseDepthTransformer: Per-Token Dynamic Depth Routing for Efficient Transformers

 > A novel transformer architecture that routes each token through a variable number of layers based on semantic importance — reducing memory usage and unnecessary compute.

 ---

-## 🧠 Motivation
+##Motivation

 Modern transformer models waste compute by sending **every token** through **every layer**, regardless of how much semantic content each token actually carries.